Charity and community partners

 Coles is delighted to partner with the Stephanie Alexander Kitchen Garden Foundation (SAKGF), a not-for-profit charity that aims to deliver pleasurable food education to children around Australia through professional development, educational resources, support and inspiration for educators.

-Established in 2001, the program is currently being delivered in over 2,000 schools and early years centres around the country.
+Established in 2001, the program is currently being delivered in over 1,700 schools and early years centres around the country.
 The program teaches students to grow fresh, seasonal produce and use it to prepare nutritious, delicious food.
-Coles looks forward to working with SAKGF to support educators, expand the Kitchen Garden Program and help more Aussie children live healthier, happier lives.

 Clean Up Australia

-Since 2017, Coles has been providing support to athletics centres around the country to foster athletics in the community and help Australians to live happier, healthier lives.
+Coles has been a proud partner of Little Athletics Australia since 2017, providing support to clubs and centres around the country to foster athletics in the community and to help Aussie kids to live healthier, happier lives.

-Coles has also provided more than $1,167,575 in grants for new sports equipment to 316 Little Athletics centres across Australia.
+In addition to banana donations, Coles has provided more than $2 million in grants for new sports equipment to 421 Little Athletics centres across Australia from the

 Collingwood Football Club Foundation